Post-acute infection syndrome: Epidemiology

 Data on epidemiology is limited by the lack of large, rigorous studies; and rates vary by infection.
 Mononucleosis is among the best studied, and available studies found that 7-9% had persistent symptoms 12 months after infection, and 4% had serious symptoms after 2 years.
 The British Office of National Statistics data on long COVID say that about 10% of people who had COVID-19 self-reported long COVID 6 months after infection, and about 7% reported long COVID with activity limitations.
 An Australian study of EBV, C. burnetii, and Ross River Virus found that 11% of participants met the criteria for ME/CFS at 6 months.
 Around 10-20% of people with SARS also experienced long-term effects.

 History

 While PAISs were described prior to the COVID-19 pandemic, the emergence of long COVID brought them increased attention.

 Society and culture

 PAISs cause a significant disease burden, but have received relatively little attention from scientists, potentially delaying the discovery of causes, diagnostic tests, and treatments.
-Infectious disease surveillance programs track acute illness but rarely track the health effects of PAISes.
+Infectious disease surveillance programs track acute illness but rarely track the health effects of PAIS.
 Many doctors are also unfamiliar with them, and may fail to take symptoms seriously.